harryahlas/fysan/README.md

   - runs *fyleIdentifier()* to identify files for sending.
   - compares list to files previously sent to make sure files are not sent more than once.
 This may occur if you do this over long periods of time.
   - runs *fyleSender()* in batches
+- *fyleAttachmentGrabber()* - retrieve attachments from your COM email inbox.

 ## Example